Universal and homogeneous structures on the Urysohn and Gurarij spaces: Introduction

 \section{Introduction}

 The Urysohn space and the Gurarij space are two main examples of universal and homogeneous metric structures.
 The former, in the category of separable complete metric spaces, was constructed by P. Urysohn already in 1927 in \cite{Ury}, while the latter, in the category of separable Banach spaces, was constructed by Gurarij in 1966 in \cite{Gu}.
-The characterizing property of the Urysohn space $\Ur$ is that for any finite subset $M$ (including an empty subset) of $\Ur$, any `abstract' finite metric extension $M'$ of $M$ can be realized in $\Ur$.
+The characterizing property of the Urysohn space $\Ur$ is that for any finite subset $M$ (including the empty subset) of $\Ur$, any `abstract' finite metric extension $M'$ of $M$ can be realized in $\Ur$.
 This property also implies that $\Ur$ contains an isometric copy of any separable metric space.
-The characterizing property of the Gurarij space is that for any finite dimensional subspace $X$ of $\Gur$, any `abstract' finite dimensional extension $X'$ can be realized with `$\varepsilon$-accuracy' for any $\varepsilon>0$.
+The characterizing property of the Gurarij space is that for any finite dimensional subspace $X$ of $\Gur$, any `abstract' finite dimensional extension $X'$ can be realized with an `$\varepsilon$-accuracy' for any $\varepsilon>0$.
 This property also implies that $\Gur$ contains a linearly isometric copy of any separable normed vector space.

 The aim of this paper is to enrich the Urysohn and Gurarij spaces by some additional structure so that they remain universal and homogeneous with that added structure.
-We refer the reader to \cite{GarKub} where the Gurarij space was enriched by a universal and homogeneous linear operator for an example of a result of that kind.
+There are several motivations for proving results of this type.
+First, by constructing an object (on the Urysohn or Gurarij space) of a certain type which is universal and homogeneous, one gets a better understanding of the whole class of all objects of such a type, especially how they are approximated by objects from the simpler subclass of finitely generated ones.